 - Legal recordings in public or with consent

 If you have already recorded your spouse and do not know what to do with the recording, discuss it with your attorney.
 Explain the circumstances that were present when you made the recording so that your attorney can give you an idea as to whether or not it was legal.
 Your lawyer can then advise you as to what to do with the recordings.
-Hiring a family law attorney for any type of case can also improve your chances of obtaining the results that you want.
+Hiring a divorce attorney serving San Diego for any type of case can also improve your chances of obtaining the results that you want.
 Contact Boyd Law for more information during a free case consultation.